Burlington County Prison Museum – Haunted Mt. Holly

 One of these displays is suspected as the cause behind a lot of the paranormal activity in the building.

 In Burlington County, NJ it is estimated that as many as 40 people were executed before 1905 for crimes including murder, burglary, horse theft, rape, home invasion and robbery.
 7 of these executions took place at the Burlington County Prison – right in the jail yard.
-Two additional inmates convicted of murder, Elizabeth Freeman and Joel Clough, were held in the prison’s dungeon but were executed elsewhere.
+In addition, two other inmates convicted of murder, Elizabeth Freeman and Joel Clough, were held in the prison’s dungeon but were executed elsewhere.
 The dungeon would have been the last place they slept.

-Two of the prison’s most notorious inmates, George Small and Rufus Johnson, were executed in the jail yard in a double hanging on March 24, 1906 for the brutal murder of Florence Allison in January 1906.
+Two of the prison’s most notorious inmates – George Small and Rufus Johnson – were executed in the jail yard in a double hanging on March 24, 1906 for the brutal murder of Florence Allison in January 1906.
 Florence Allison, a maid and a single mother of a 5-year-old adopted daughter, was found brutalized in a barn at the farm where she was employed.
 She was raped and strangled with a strap removed from a cow’s blanket.
 She was then beaten over the head with a club, crushing her skull.
-It is believed that the assailants then went to her home, gaining access from her 5-year-old daughter who later provided descriptions, and stole several items that were later recovered.
+It is believed that the assailants then went to her home, gaining access from her 5-year-old daughter who later provided descriptions, and stole several items (which were later recovered).

 There was a lot of publicity, fear and anger surrounding the murder of Florence Allison – racial tension and the sheer brutality of the crime were the driving force.
 Small and Johnson were executed within two months of the crime.
 Their executions were witnessed by many and the rope used to hang Johnson was immediately cut up and taken as souvenirs by several witnesses.

 Drawings of both Small and Johnson, as well a piece of rope from the actual execution, are on display in the dungeon of the Burlington County Prison.